bluehen-tech/ud-dssa-website/RESUME_FEATURE_SUMMARY.md

 1. Run `npm run dev`
 2. Sign in with your @udel.edu email
 3. Go to the Opportunities page
-4. Test uploading, downloading, and deleting a resume
+4. Test attaching, downloading, and deleting a resume for a specific opportunity

 ## How It Works

 ### Security Architecture
-- **File Storage:** Files are stored as `resumes/{user_id}/resume_{timestamp}.{ext}`
+- **File Storage:** Files are stored as `resumes/{opportunity_id}/{user_id}/{username}-{opportunity}-{timestamp}.{ext}`
-- **Database Tracking:** Metadata stored in `resume_uploads` table
+- **Database Tracking:** Metadata stored in `opportunity_resumes` table
 - **Access Control:** Row Level Security ensures users can only access their own files
 - **Authentication:** Only authenticated @udel.edu users can upload

 ### User Experience
-1. Users see a prominent "Your Resume" card at the top of the Opportunities page
+1. Users see an "Opportunity Resumes" overview card at the top of the Opportunities page
-2. If no resume is uploaded, they see an "Upload Resume" button
+2. Each opportunity card shows whether a resume is attached
-3. Clicking opens a beautiful drag-and-drop modal
+3. Clicking "Attach Resume" opens the drag-and-drop modal scoped to that opportunity
-4. After uploading, they can see their resume details and manage it
+4. After uploading, they can download, replace, or delete the resume directly from that listing
-5. One resume per user (uploading a new one replaces the old one)
+5. Each opportunity stores its own resume (uploading again replaces just that file)

 ## Important Notes

 ### About TypeScript Errors
-I've temporarily disabled TypeScript build errors in `next.config.js` because Supabase doesn't know about the `resume_uploads` table until you create it.
+I've temporarily disabled TypeScript build errors in `next.config.js` because Supabase doesn't know about the `opportunity_resumes` table until you create it.
 This is normal and expected.

 **What this means:**
 - ✅ Development server (`npm run dev`) works perfectly